 Search Volume

 The first thing you want to look at is the Search Volume for each keyword.
-This will give you an idea of how many people are actually searching for that term.
+It indicates the number of times a keyword is searched for within a given timeframe.
+Search volume will give you an idea of how many people are actually searching for that term.

 You can get an idea of the search volume for a keyword using Google Keyword Planner.
-Just enter a keyword and it will give you an estimated range of monthly searches for that term.
+Just enter a keyword, which will give you an estimated range of monthly searches for that term.

 You can also try Google Trends to see how the popularity of a particular keyword has changed over time.